bra1nDump/ai-task-vscode/docs/backlog.md

 - Provide token count on the input and provide approximate price
 - Add discord server link to hight level output

+## Demo
+- Have a task alias - ai-task? for demo / brand purposes

 ## Developer experience working on ai-task

 - Create issues for some of my todos here